andyvanee/Library_Services/README.md

 ### New File.workflow

-Right click a folder in Finder to create a new file named _Untitled.txt by default.
+Right click a folder in Finder to create a new file ( _Untitled.txt ).
 I've always found it odd that Finder let's you create a new folder, but not a new file...

 ### Open In Terminal.workflow